AsumiLuna/Basic-Hook/README.md

 ## Overview

-**Basic Hook** is a lightweight program that enables seamless switching between Basic and Aero visual styles directly through the Personalization page in the Control Panel.
+**Basic Hook** is a lightweight program that enables switching between Basic and Aero visual styles directly through the Personalization page in the Control Panel.

 ## Setup